 Some plugins are Theme-dependent and work together with a WordPress theme.
 In other words, some themes include a bunch of officially-supplied plugins.

-In this case, when it comes to a plugin’s deactivation, it may affect the performance of a WordPress theme – too.
+In this case, a plugin’s deactivation may also affect the performance of a WordPress theme.

 For example, Cheer Up is a WordPress theme for bloggers and fashion designers and contains many recommended plugins, such as Thumbnails Generator.

-In the case of Cheer Up, if you disable an officially-recommended plugin, Cheer Up may stop functioning, as directed by developers, such as Image Optimization plugin for Cheer Up.
+In the case of Cheer Up, if you disable an officially recommended plugin, such as the Image Optimization plugin for Cheer Up, it may stop functioning, as directed by developers.

 Similarly, theme-dependent plugins always affect a site’s functionality to handle images, content, or data, as we addressed an example for the Cheer Up theme.